-Thank you for joining us for the 32nd annual Bayard Rustin Community Breakfast!
+Tickets are now live for the 33rd annual Bayard Rustin Community Breakfast!

 Dress code is Semi Formal.

-Our 2022 theme is “The Quest Continues to Eradicate HIV/AIDS.”
+Our 2023 theme is “The Many Faces and Races of HIV/AIDS: The Collective Strength of Survival.”
 The Bayard Rustin Community Breakfast is an event of Fenway Health — the state’s leading provider of prevention and wellness services for people living with and at-risk of HIV/AIDS.

 This will be a hybrid event.
 The in-person portion has a capacity of 200 tickets and will be available on a first come, first serve basis on the website between March 1–March 15.